vendia/blog/posts/2021-05-10-dont-rip-and-replace-integrate.md

 ---
 title: "Don't Rip and Replace - Integrate"
-description: "Use Vendia Share to Complement Existing Data Stores."
+description: 'Keep using whatever datastore your applications currently use.
+Vendia Share can meet you where you are.'
 longDescription: >
     Use Vendia Share to Complement Existing Data Stores.
 date: '2021-05-10'